-Critical thinking approach Workplace task Value of the approach Analysing • Can break down the complaint into parts and examine it methodically and in detail so you can understand the situation and the cause of the complaint.
-Evaluating Will justify the decision on which deductions are allowed by making a judgement on the information that has been provided by the client.
-Creating To initiate improvements to client services.
-Ability to develop new approaches that lead to improved client services.
+Critical thinking Workplace task Value of the approach approach from clients to ensure the highest level of client satisfaction.
+Can break down the complaint into parts and examine it methodically and in detail so you can understand the situation and the cause of the complaint. clients regarding deductions that Will justify the decision on which deductions are allowed by making a judgement on the information that has been provided by the client.
+Creating · Ability to develop new approaches that lead to improved client services.